xidoo123/mit6.828/README.md

 same as `boot_map_region`, but here we make use of `PageInfo` structure.

 Corner case happens in test, where we `insert_page` for identical parameters two times.
 In this case, the second `insert_page` will actually `remove_page`, making `pp_ref=0` and then `page_free` the page, result in inconsistence in free list.

+At this time, Part 1: Physical Page Management finished.